China Entry and Exit Requirements and Procedures 2026

 what's new

-China has opened its borders to tourists from March 15, 2023.
+China opened its borders to tourists on March 15, 2023.
 If you are planning to visit China, it's important to understand the entry and exit requirements and procedures that apply to international travelers.

-Now, inbound and outbound travelers no longer need to complete the China Health Declaration Form and don't need to provide a negative COVID-19 test result, either.
+Now, inbound and outbound travelers no longer need to complete the China Health Declaration Form or provide a negative COVID-19 test result.

 China Entry Requirements

-To enter China, you must have a valid passport and a China visa unless you are eligible for a visa-free entry or a visa-on-arrival.
+To enter China, you must have a valid passport and a Chinese visa unless you are eligible for a visa-free entry or a visa-on-arrival.

 Customs Procedures

-China's custom channels are divided into two types: the red channel (also called the tax channel) and the green channel (also called a free channel).
+China's customs channels are divided into two types: the red channel (also called the tax channel) and the green channel (also called a free channel).

 Red Channel

 Foreign travelers usually enter China through the red channel.
-They must declare first to customs after filling in the passenger baggage declaration form and can enter after the registration at customs.
+They must declare first to customs after filling in the passenger baggage declaration form, and can enter after registration at customs.

 The completed customs declaration form must be presented again when leaving China.
 The form must be filled in truthfully and accurately, and those who provide false information or fail to declare items will be subject to legal action by customs once identified.